 ‘They learned not to talk loudly at the table.’

 On the basis of (21), I assume that the BOC verbs mandar and fazer in (21b) behave similarly to subject control verbs like conseguir ‘manage’ in (21a), as they do not select prepositions and disallow the inflected infinitive.
-By contrast, the forward object control verbs convencer de ‘convince of’ in (23b) are similar to subject control verbs such as aprender a ‘learn to’ in (23a): both of them select prepositions and optionally permit the inflected infinitive.
+By contrast, the forward object control verbs convencer de ‘convince of’ in (23b) are similar to subject control verbs such as aprender a ‘learn to’ in (23a): both of them select prepositions, and optionally permit the inflected infinitive.

 (22) a.
 Subject Control